 DCEG researchers conduct studies in the United States and abroad to identify and evaluate environmental and workplace exposures that may be associated with cancer risk.
 Workers often have heavier and more prolonged exposures to hazardous chemicals that also occur in the general environment but at lower levels.
 When excess risks are detected from workplace studies, they may provide important leads as to the etiology of cancer in other settings.
 Occupational studies have identified many chemicals that cause cancer in humans, and they have provided direction for initiatives aimed at reducing or eliminating these carcinogens in the workplace and elsewhere.
 Selected studies include:

-A prospective cohort study of commercial pesticide applicators, farmers and farmers' spouses in Iowa and North Carolina conducted in collaboration among the National Cancer Institute, the National Institute of Environmental Health Sciences, the U.S. Environmental Protection Agency and the National Institute for Occupational Safety and Health.
+The Agricultural Health Study (AHS) is a prospective cohort of commercial pesticide applicators and their spouses in Iowa and North Carolina.
+AHS is conducted in collaboration among the National Cancer Institute, the National Institute of Environmental Health Sciences, the U.S. Environmental Protection Agency, and the National Institute for Occupational Safety and Health.

-A study of cancer and other serious disease risks associated with protracted low-to-moderate dose radiation exposures in a cohort of U.S. radiologic technologists
+The U.S. Radiologic Technologists (USRT) cohort is a study of cancer and other serious disease risks associated with protracted low-to-moderate dose radiation exposures in an occupationally exposed cohort.